GorkemP/labeled-images-for-ulcerative-colitis/README.md

 ##  Which script in the dataset folder should be run?

-### 1. If you want to train your model on a single train-val sets and get the performance on test set:
+### 1. If you want to train your model on a single train-val set and get the performance on a test set:

-1.1 After downloading the dataset, run `split_train_val_test.py` on `patient_based_classified_images` to create different sets that are splited by patient-level.
+1.1 After downloading the dataset, run `split_train_val_test.py` on `patient_based_classified_images` to create different sets split by patient-level.

 ```
 python split_train_val_test.py